-The charging time from a completely discharged state varies with the amount of power the PC allows the instrument to draw.
+The charging time when connected to a PC varies with the amount of power the PC allows the instrument to draw.
 It is normally around 1 hour.
 If the PC does not allow the fast charge current, the charging time can increase up to 5 to 6 hours.